daveevinoya/VINOYA-SW3/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-This project contains 5 different designs of footer and header.
+Description of the project in details.

 Guiding Question:
-- What is the project
+ What is the project
+- seatwork 3
-- Whats the purpose
+Whats the purpose
+- The purpose of the website is to showcase a design concept where headers and footers are prominent features.
-- What are key components
+What are key components
+-multi page website
-- What technology used and how it is used
+What technology used and how it is used
+- html and css

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- Designs of the website
-- Implementation of the website
-- hover
-- footer and header styles
-- Multi page
+-multi page website

+-transitions and designs

 ### Technology
 <!-- TODO: List of Technology Used -->